process-analytics/bpmn-visualization-tools/bpmn-rendering-from-version-to-version/README.md

 * the resources used for bpmn-visualization until version 0.3.0 (including) are taken from the history of the bpmn-visualization-examples repository

+## How it works

+Pages are available for most `bpmn-visualization` versions.
+They load reference diagrams from the master branch of the [bpmn-miwg-test-suite](https://github.com/bpmn-miwg/bpmn-miwg-test-suite) repository on page load.
+A nodejs script can generate screenshot thanks to a playwright script.
+It opens the pages in a Chromium browser and takes screenshots.

 ## How to do the screenshots generation

+### Prerequisites

+Node 16

+Run `npm install`

+### How-to

 Start a http server on port `8002`, for instance, by running one of the following commands
 - `python3 -m http.server 8002`